-System and compressed memory is a process responsible for various functions related to system and memory.
-This process is mostly responsible for the compression of files and folders and the management of RAM.
+System and compressed memory is a memory process responsible for various functions related to system and memory.
+This process is mostly responsible for the compression of files and folders stored on your hard drive and the management of RAM.
 On average, the System and compressed memory process is only supposed to take up a small amount of CPU and Disk.
 However, in some cases, the System and compressed memory process starts using up 100% of affected users’ Disks, causing their computers to become incredibly slow and hindering the duties and responsibilities of other processes and tasks.

 This problem first came to light early this year and has been spreading more and more ever since.
-The System and compressed memory process can start using up 100% of your Disk because of one of two reasons – you messed around with your virtual memory settings and ended up changing the paging file size from Automatic to a set value or the System and compressed memory process is simply going haywire.
-On the bright side, it is entirely possible for Windows 10 users affected by this issue to fix it, and the following are the most effective solutions to this problem:
+The System and compressed memory process can cause high disk usage and may also cause high cpu usage by using upto 100% of your Disk because of one of two reasons – you messed around with your virtual memory settings and ended up changing the paging file size from Automatic to a set value or the System and compressed memory process is simply going haywire.
+On the bright side, it is entirely possible for Windows 10 users affected by this issue to fix it, and the following are the most effective solutions to this problem.
+If it’s just this process causing spikes in the usage, we wouldn’t recommend installing additional physical memory.

 Solution 1: Repair Corrupt System Files

-Download and run Reimage Plus to scan for corrupt files from here, if files are found to be corrupt and missing repair them and then see if the System and Compressed Memory usage is still high, if it is, move onto the next Solution below.
+Download and run Restoro to scan for corrupt files from here, if files are found to be corrupt and missing repair them and then see if the System and Compressed Memory usage is still high, if it is, move onto the next Solution below.

 Solution 2: Set the paging file size for all drives back to automatic